lutzfischer/xiFDR/README.md

 https://www.rappsilberlab.org/software/xifdr/ . xiFDR is implemented as a java application and requires java 8 or above to run.

 ### Background
 Correct estimation of false discovery rates in crosslinked peptide identifications presents several quirks that must be taken into account.
-The 2 main issues are 1) correct estimation of FDR from the target-decoy approach at the level of CSMs and 2) propagation of error from CSMs to peptide pairs, crosslinked residue pairs and protein-protein interactions. xiFDR handles both of these issues allowing for accurate FDR estimation from a search result file.
+The 2 main issues are 1) correct estimation of FDR from the target-decoy approach at the level of CSMs 2) Correct handling of the random space for self and heteromeric crosslinks and 3) propagation of error from CSMs to peptide pairs, crosslinked residue pairs and protein-protein interactions. xiFDR handles both of these issues allowing for accurate FDR estimation from a search result file.

 1. Estimation of FDRs in crosslinking MS via the target-decoy approach